cpiaulet/stctm/README.md

 Inputs to the code:

 * a copy of the run file that was used
+* a copy of the ini file that was used
 * a copy of the version of ```exotune_utilities.py``` that was used
-* a figure displaying the spectrum being fitted
+* a figure displaying the fitted spectrum
 * ```defaultparams```: CSV file with the default parameters used to initialize the fit

 Pre-processing: